Alternatives for VA disability firms

 Can the team add later files and keep the workup current?

-Does the product separate staff follow-up from attorney-only judgment?
+Does the product separate Pete work from attorney-only judgment?

 Can every case fact point back to a source document, note, or transcript?